-Technical Reference Manual
+1.3.2 Technical Reference Manual

-The Urban Design Guidelines are supported by an online Reference Manual that contains relevant design details, guidelines and Terms of Reference for reports and studies that are required as part of a complete development application.
-This Manual includes:
+The Urban Design Guidelines are supported by technical reference materials that contain relevant design details, guidelines and Terms of Reference for reports and studies that are required as part of a complete development application.
+These technical reference materials are subject to change over time.